-On behalf of Vice Dean Paul Wallach and the Department of Emergency Medicine, we are pleased to offer Emergency Medical Technician (EMT) training for up to 25 participants.
+On behalf of Vice Dean Paul Wallach and the Department of Emergency Medicine at the Medical College of Georgia at Augusta University, we are pleased to offer Emergency Medical Technician (EMT) training for up to 25 participants.

 This class will be free of charge and will allow the graduates of this course to: 1) Gain EMT certification, 2) Develop core clinical patient skills, 3) Complete disaster response certification and 4) Develop medical documentation skills.
 This course is voluntary and is designed to provide students a foundation for clinical medicine by teaching basic patient assessment skills, improving medical communication skills, and affording opportunities to work and interact locally at an early level in your medical career with our EMS and emergency medical personnel and leaders.
 All participants will take the National Registry EMT exam and if passed, will receive certification as a licensed EMT in the state of Georgia.